 9. Don’t Forget to Learn a Little French or Arabic

 Take the time to learn some key phrases in French or Arabic before arriving.
 Pleasantries go a long way in putting people at ease.
 Most will be impressed with any attempt you make in their language.
 So google some basics before you go.

 10. Don’t Let Your Guard Down

-The last tip on our 10 things to not Do in Marrakech list is don’t let you guard down.
+The last tip on our 10 things to not Do in Marrakech list is don’t let your guard down.
 Wandering around the streets, squares, and dizzying lanes of the medina of Marrakech take some guts, and you’ll want to have your wits about you at all times.
 The hustle and bustle of street life can be overwhelming to the uninitiated.
-It’s important to schedule in some downtime each day to chill-out such as treating yourself to a hammam cleanse.
+It’s important to schedule some downtime each day to relax such as treating yourself to a hammam cleanse.